 Welcome to the Mailchimp Email Marketing Power BI app’s official instructions page.
 The app can be installed on Microsoft AppSource here with a Power BI Premium license.
-To purchase a custom version of the app or to obtain rights to use the source code, contact us here.

-- Member Details Activity: A new page to analyze members’ activity by campaigns.
+- Member Details Activity: A new page to analyze members’ activity by campaign.
 Select a specific campaign and see the members that opened and clicked it.
 Select specific members and see the specific campaigns they opened or clicked.

-- Members: A new page for export scenarios: All members including the merged fields: company, job title, gender, age and activity fields count of opens, open rate, count of clicks, and click rate (CTR)
+- Members: A new page for export scenarios: All members including the merged fields: company, job title, gender, age, and activity fields count of opens, open rate, count of clicks, and click rate (CTR)

 - Members Merge Fields: A page to review all merge fields (these are the custom member fields on Mailchimp).
 Analyze the distribution of members by the merge fields and their values

 After the successful release of our ActiveCampaign app, DataChant and Daily Cookie partnered to deliver another awesome Power BI app for email marketing.
 This time for Mailchimp users.
 The app is available on Microsoft AppSource for free here and can be used as a Mailchimp connector and be connected from a new Power BI Desktop or Excel.
 The free version has its limits – It allows you to import your last 2 months of recently-created campaigns, up to 500 members per list, up to 5 unsubscribers per campaign, and 100 recent activities.
 Do you want to load more data?
 To lift these limitations, you can subscribe to the paid version here.
 The paid subscription will allow you to import all historical data.

 Here is a public version of the app:

 How to set up the Power BI App

 Login to your Power BI account and install the app on Microsoft AppSource.
 When your new app is ready, click Go to App.
 You will also notice the new Mailchimp tile on the Apps view.